lch9527/OSU-GoeaTech_Game_jam/README.md

 ```
 UpdateAverageHit()

-Shoot 5 line to detect the wall front player wall climbing and trying climbing.
-Reture false if there not hit, return true if it is hit.
-Also average the normal of 5 line and set averagehit.normal to it.
-With the average normal, we can handle complicacy surface.
+Shoot 5 lines to detect the wall front player wall climbing and trying climbing.
+Return false if there no hit, return true if it is hit.
+Also, average the normal of 5 lines and set averagehit.normal to it.
+With the average normal, we can handle the complicacy surface.

 ![ScreenShot](https://github.com/lch9527/immage-holder/blob/main/Trace.png?raw=true)
 ```C++